Click Fraud Protection Healthcare Fraud Lawyers | Report Medical Billing Fraud | Fraud Fighters

 Upcoding & Unbundling

-Similarly, some medical services should be bundled together when reporting to Medicare or Medicaid, but unscrupulous healthcare providers may engage in unbundling fraud when they deliberately separate those services and bill for them individually.
+Similarly, some medical services should be bundled together when reporting to Medicare or Medicaid.
+Unscrupulous healthcare providers may engage in unbundling fraud when they deliberately separate those services and bill for them individually.
 Unbundling services and procedures that should have been cheaper when charged together can lead to bigger bills for patients, too, who are responsible for copays.
 Anyone with information about upcoding and unbundling should connect with a diligent healthcare fraud attorney on our team for guidance on what to do next.

 Billing for Unnecessary Medical Services

 A healthcare provider may offer false diagnoses or order tests and procedures which are not medically necessary to address a patient’s condition in order to garner more funds from Medicare and Medicaid.
-The dangerous distinction between this type of healthcare fraud, also known as “phantom billing,” and upcoding is that the patient is at risk of suffering additional harm.
+The dangerous distinction between this type of healthcare fraud, also known as “phantom billing,” and upcoding is that the patient may be at risk of suffering additional harm.
 Doctors and hospitals who perform and bill for unnecessary medical services put their patients’ needs second to profits and endanger their health, making it crucial for whistleblowers with information on phantom billing to come forward.

 Kickback Schemes